 If you can memorise just fifteen characters, you’ll be able to embed links in comments.

 Those fifteen characters are:

-OK, I admit it’s not quite as simple as that; there’s a couple more things you need to know.
+OK, I admit it’s not quite as simple as that; there are a couple more things you need to know.
 But just two (I promise!).

 Remember two places within those fifteen characters:

 <a href=" first place "> second place </a>

 Step two: (there are a few bits to this, but they’re all really easy — I promise!)

 In the ‘second place’ you put the text you want the link to appear on.

 <a href=" first place ">my link text goes here</a>